Type of Journey

 Lava Restaurant: The Lava Restaurant is built into an 800-year-old lava cliff on the west bank of the Blue Lagoon, giving it a unique architecture and design.
 They provide gourmet lunch and dinner menus made from fresh and seasonal ingredients.

-Café: The café is open throughout the day, providing an impressive range of snacks and refreshments with a relaxing ambience and a stunning view of the lagoon.
+Café: The café is open throughout the day, providing an impressive range of snacks and refreshments with a relaxing ambiance and a stunning view of the lagoon.

 The Blue Lagoon, Iceland offers skin treatment and luxury skincare products for people with psoriasis, and it is one of the only treatments available to psoriasis patients.
 The Blue Lagoon Clinic provides in-house treatment in a private lagoon with UV light therapy and in-house products.